 Mark very much looks forward to working with all job candidates in the Epilepsy Foundation of New England Career Resource Program.

 Michael has worked for many years to help improve the quality of life of individuals from various backgrounds and life experiences.
 Prior to joining EFNE in July 2017, Michael served unemployed youth and adults by providing them with employment and training opportunities.
 He has worked to manage the transition of people who have been in prison, to break the cycle of recidivism.
 He helped adults with special needs live more productive and meaningful lives and gain greater acceptance by the wider community.
 Michael received his bachelor’s degree in business administration and his master’s in the Economic & Social Development of Regions from UMass Lowell.
-In his free time he is an avid reader, he volunteers on the City of Lowell Zoning Board of Appeals, and his favorite TV show is British Prime Minister’s Questions on C-SPAN.
+In his free time he is an avid reader, community volunteer, and his favorite TV show is British Prime Minister’s Questions on C-SPAN.

 Kristen Krauss has been on the forefront of epilepsy advocacy for over 13 years.
 As the parent of a child born with infantile spasms, she brings first-hand experience and knowledge to the foundation.
 Philanthropy and drive is an innate quality she possesses.
 Kristen was the president of the ‘I WILL’ organization, a nonprofit that directed road races to raise money for the Pedi-Neuro fund at Dartmouth Hitchcock Medical Center in Lebanon, NH.
 The money raised helped in publishing a book on intractable seizure disorders and assisted families modifying their homes for accessibility.
 She also participates in road cycling events for the Muscular Dystrophy Association & Children’s Hospital at Dartmouth.
 Kristen is a busy mom of two beautiful daughters and enjoys power yoga and running half marathons.